andrewlee8247/ccdr/README.md

 costs, and because the App Engine deployment was set to scale automatically, evaluating scaling rules did not seem necessary.
 On the other hand, after trying out different use cases for load testing, an issue with timeouts was identified.
 When requests are made for more than 10,000 records, there are times when the application cannot handle the load.
-This is likely due to the fact that the App Engine standard environment was used and may have not been configured for optimal performance.
+This is likely due to the fact that the App Engine standard environment was used, and for optimal performance manual scaling rules may need to be set up in the configuration file.
 It is recommended that a future iteration should use App Engine Flex or a deployment using the Kubernetes Engine.

 #### Week 10: Finish Final Stages of MVP and Deploy into Production
 Finishing touches were made to the application before deployment.
 Changes were made to the application code and system architecture